 Phi Alpha Theta is the National History Honor Society that recognizes academic distinction for students interested in the field of history.
 Less than 1% of students attending the college qualify for membership in this society.
 The mission of Phi Alpha Theta is to promote the study of history through the encouragement of research, good teaching, publication and the exchange of learning and ideas.
 We bring students and faculty together for intellectual and social exchanges that promote research, presentations and publications by our members in a variety of ways.
 The faculty officer will invite students who have a GPA of 3.0 overall and have completed four history courses with a GPA of 3.1 to join Alpha-Omicron-Iota, the Farmingdale chapter of Phi Alpha Theta.

-Application forms are available at the Department of History and Political Science.
+Application forms are available at the Department of History, Politics and Geography.

 Advisor: Dr. Stephen Patnode